-I am a digital storyteller and sound artist whose work focuses on re-imagining the ‘othered’ body and the complex relationship between medicine, disability and ethics.
-I am also a composer for Sound and Music’s New Voices talent development programme.
+I am a sound artist whose work focuses on re-imagining the ‘othered’ body and the complex relationship between medicine, disability and ethics.

-I like using accessible tools that produce raw, authentic creative narratives about people, places and things.
+I produce raw, authentic creative narratives about people, places and things.
 I am more interested in the conceptual identity of my compositions rather than technical virtuosity.
 It is important that my pieces transmit intimacy – so I often work in a way that is collaborative, low tech and non-linear.

 My work often involves unusual sonic reference points and objects that disrupt the natural sonic balance of a particular area.

 I’m one half of duo CUTTER // NASH with Gareth Cutter.
 Fusing our shared interests in non-normative bodies, voices and queerness, we create eerie and seductive soundscapes using our voices, synthesisers, DAWs and hacked controllers.